telefonicaid/iot-activation/tutorials/Readme.md

 Narrowband IoT is a radio technology standard.
 It enables a wide range of simultaneous connections of a low power devices.

-NB-IoT does not need a high speed connection on the other hand it needs a stable connection.
+NB-IoT does not need a high-speed connection on the other hand it needs a stable connection.
 It focuses specifically on indoor coverage.

 low power consumption enables a battery life of several years.